 Once on the water, we’ll take a quick paddle and then review the basic strokes we’ll be using.
 After that, we’re ready to delve into the many islands of Blue Rocks.
 We’ll paddle in amongst the islands, protected from the open ocean, for just over an hour.
 We will then stop off at a secluded beach, stretch, explore and enjoy a snack that we provide.
 The snack usually consists of fruit and bars or cookies.

 After the refreshments we get to go kayaking again.
 The second paddle is about an hour to an hour and a half.
 Will end back at our starting point.
 We then help people out of the boats and collect the equipment and wish everyone other pleasant adventures.

-What wildlife might you see while paddling Blue Rocks, NS?
+What wildlife might you see while paddling in Blue Rocks, NS?

 There are two seal rookeries, or resting places, that we could visit and see harbour and grey seals.
 Many white tail deer live in and around the islands.
 If you’re lucking you might be able to see one swimming as your kayak rounds a corner.
 There is a family of otters that move from island to island.
 Porcupines and snakes have also been seen swimming between islands.

 Crabs, jelly fish, sea anemones, mussels, periwinkles abound.
 Occasionally mackerel will be chasing bait fish in the shallows and will rise to the surface around your kayak.
-Porpoises are curious and will swim by and there was a friendly mola mola or sunfish encounter in 2010.
+Porpoises are curious and will swim by and one tour did meet a friendly mola mola or sunfish.